 Alexander and Alison Gode Papers

 The Alexander and Alison Gode papers contain materials related to the English translation of the book Pulga (originally published as De Adjudant van de Vrachtwagen in Dutch by S.T.
-Van Iterson.
-The collection primarily holds editorial correspondence, as well as a photocopy of the original Dutch text, as well as a chapter sample translation.
+Van Iterson).
+The collection primarily holds editorial correspondence, as well as a photocopy of the original Dutch text, and a chapter sample translation.

 - Gode, Alexander, 1906-1970 (Translator, Person)